Type: Original article

 Conclusion: The field of hand surgery has many instruments available but few fulfil international development guidelines or use IRT or RA psychometric techniques.
 There are limitations in either the breadth of the domains explored or the developmental methodology used in all currently available instruments.

-Key words: psychometrics, patient reported outcome measures, surveys and questionnaires, treatment outcome
+Key words: psychometrics, patient reported outcome measures, surveys and questionnaires, hand, upper extremity

 In the current health landscape it is important to collect meaningful information on the outcome of interventions performed in order to justify their value.1,2 Increasingly, outcome measurement is broadening to include patient reported metrics that gauge satisfaction and health-related quality of life.3 In hand surgery, traditional indicators such as mortality or rate of postoperative complications are not sensitive enough to distinguish variations.4 Clinical measurements such as range of motion or grip strength do not take into account the patient’s perspective.
 Constructs such as pain, or a patient’s perception of their ability, cannot be directly measured and this is where self-reported outcomes are useful.5 Patient reported outcomes (PROs) have become an important contributor to the overall picture of appraising outcomes at both the individual and health service level.
 Therefore, it is important that scientifically rigorous PROMs are used when evaluating the impact of an injury or disease and the associated treatment.6